coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 into a qualified one such as ``intro y13``.
 In the case of a non-product goal, it prints nothing.

-.. cmdv:: Show Intros.
+.. cmdv:: Show Intros

 This command is similar to the previous one, it simulates the naming process of an intros.

-.. cmdv:: Show Existentials.
+.. cmdv:: Show Existentials

 It displays the set of all uninstantiated existential variables in the current proof tree, along with the type and the context of each variable.

-.. cmdv:: Show Match @ident.
+.. cmdv:: Show Match @ident

 This variant displays a template of the Gallina ``match`` construct with a branch for each constructor of the type